Shahril-Iskandar/personal-cv/README.md

 # personal-cv

-This repository contains my academic Curriculum Vitae (CV) using LaTeX, inspired by another [template](https://github.com/arasgungore/arasgungore-CV), with some modications.
+This repository contains my academic Curriculum Vitae (CV) using LaTeX, inspired this -> [template](https://github.com/arasgungore/arasgungore-CV), with some of my own modications.
 You may view the final output at [main.pdf](https://github.com/Shahril-Iskandar/personal-cv/blob/main/main.pdf).

-You may download the CV in PDF to click on external and internal links.
+External and internal links in the PDF can only be clicked after downloading.

-CV content last updated: 4 May 2024
+CV content last updated: 31 Jan 2025